agda/agda-pkg/README.md

 using [Spacemacs](https://www.spacemacs.org), you will need to edit `shell.nix` to use `~/.spacemacs` instead.

-The files provided by `apkg` are also available in this repository (`apkg/support/nix`) and in a third-party [example repository](https://github.com/bbarker/LearningAgda) to give an idea of exactly which files need to be copied to your project.
+The files provided by the commands above are also available in this repository (`apkg/support/nix`) and in a third-party [example repository](https://github.com/bbarker/LearningAgda) to give an idea of exactly which files need to be copied to your project.